Trree/CppCoreGuidelines/c-classes-and-class-hierarchies.md

 (Moderate) Look for similar constructor bodies.

-### <a name="Rc-inheriting"></a>C.52: Use inheriting constructors to import constructors into a derived class that does not need further explicit initialization
+### <span id="Rc-inheriting"></span>C.52: Use inheriting constructors to import constructors into a derived class that does not need further explicit initialization

 ##### Reason